 Admins can start by navigating to the Preferences menu via the settings icon in the bottom left corner of the screen.

 In the Preferences menu, admins can set the default Dashboard Refresh settings for all dashboards.
 Admins can choose between setting no automatic refreshes, setting refreshes at an interval (e.g. every six hours), or setting refreshes at a specific hour daily (e.g. every day at 9am), day of the week, or day of the month.

 Admins can then navigate to the Dashboard Refresh Management screen via the settings icon.

 This screen will display all dashboards in the site and their refresh settings.
 Dashboards will automatically refresh based on the default settings configured in the Preferences menu.
 To customize the schedule, admins can click on the dashboard they'd like to update and select a specific refresh setting for this dashboard.

 When a dashboard is refreshed, all versions of its filter configurations will also be refreshed.
 If a user has a unique filter set applied for a dashboard that varies from the default filter configuration, this would be counted as a version to refresh.
 Any shared dashboards will also be refreshed and will be displayed in this section.

 The 'Last Runtime' displayed in the Dashboard Refresh Management screen will be the sum of the runtimes of all unique filter combinations.

 If the sum of all scheduled 'Last Runtime' runtimes exceeds 20 hours, a warning label will be displayed.
 Admins are encouraged to optimize this feature by setting more frequent intervals for more important dashboards and either turning off automatic refreshes or setting less frequent intervals for less viewed dashboards.

 Admins can revert to the default dashboard refresh settings by clicking on "Reset to Default."

-For best practices transitioning to Dashboard Refresh Management, please refer to this helpful documentation here.
+For best practices transitioning to Dashboard Refresh Management, please refer to this helpful guide here.